LoizosKo/LoizosKo/README.md

 - 👋 Hi, I’m Loizos
-- 👀 I’m interested in coding (SQL, R, Python), blogging, and vlogging
+- 👀 I’m interested in coding (SQL, R, Python)
-- 🌱 I’m currently learning scraping, sentiment analysis, and SQL
+- 🌱 I’m currently working on my personl website
 - 💞️ I’m looking to collaborate on projects with Linkedin, Spotify, and Glassdor data
 - 📫 Find more about me on my website: [loizos.xyz](https://www.loizos.xyz/)